-The last few months have been a whirl of activity – as people understand more about the importance of the Arctic, Ice911 and our message of hope through positive action are increasingly in demand.
-Our team including Alex, Roman, Satish and I made multiple trips to the Arctic for this season’s field testing and were filmed by VICE Media in the field.
+The last few months have been a whirlwind of exciting activity!
+As more people begin to understand the importance of the Arctic (and of our solution), our message of hope through positive action are increasingly in demand.
+Our team made multiple trips to the Arctic for this season’s field testing and were filmed by VICE Media in the field.
 Now we are steadily receiving updates from our instrumentation on snow, ice, and weather conditions, while we wait to gather our most important seasonal data on the performance of our ice-saving materials during the melt.

-I presented our work at the Laudato Sí conference in Rome that the Center for Climate Restoration hosted, and I led the Arctic Restoration Working Group, and then moved on to present our work at the GeoMIP conference in Zurich, expanding our collaboration opportunities with other Arctic restoration scientists, engineers, and modelers.
-In addition, Roman and I were invited to present to the UN regulatory group in charge of policy and permitting for work on sea ice at their meeting in Chile, where we were honored guests, complete with a military escort to the meeting.
+I presented our work at the Laudato Sí conference in Rome that the Center for Climate Restoration hosted.
+I also enjoyed presenting at the GeoMIP conference in Zurich, expanding our collaboration opportunities with other Arctic restoration scientists, engineers, and modelers.
+Additionally, we were invited to present to the UN regulatory group in charge of policy and permitting for work on sea ice at their meeting in Chile, where we were honored guests, complete with a military escort to the meeting.

 There have also been fun outreach and fundraising events.
 Recently, I spoke as a part of a panel sponsored by the French Embassy in San Francisco for their “After Tomorrow” series, focused on climate, sustainability, and the future.
 The panelists include myself, a sustainability expert, a French science fiction writer, and a High School student, all moderated by GreenBiz, at the Autodesk Gallery in SF.
 You can watch the presentation here.